 The Attitude of Government

 suppression of the movement was on a vast level as

 - students were not allowed to attend political meetings.

-- Tilak was prohibited to enter Punjab and Delhi.
+- Tilak was prohibited from entering Punjab and Delhi.

-- Annie Besant and her associate B.P Wadia and George Arundale were arrested, after this, there was a nationwide protest.
+- Annie Besant and her associates B.P.
+Wadia and George Arundale were arrested, and after this, there was a nationwide protest.

 - Annie Beasant was released in September 1917.

 The agitation of the Home Rule League was short-lived, it declined By 1919.
 The main reasons for the decline were:

 - Communal riots

 - Moderates of Basant’s league rejoined Congress after the arrest of Basant and were conciliated by talk of reforms.
 (Montagu’s statement of August 1917, Self-government as the long-term goal of British Rule in India.)